 Star Wars Episode I: The Phantom Menace

-While not canonically the first movie, The Phantom Menace kicked off a new era for the Star Wars franchise as fans finally discovered how Darth Vader became the big bad of the original trilogy.
-It’s here where the modern Star Wars story really starts to unfold.
+While not the first movie to release, The Phantom Menace kicked off a new era for the Star Wars franchise as fans finally discovered how Darth Vader became the big bad of the original trilogy.
+It’s here where the Star Wars story begins, being the earliest film in the franchise canon.

 Star Wars Episode II: Attack of the Clones